srobarts/COMP3641_AssmtOne/README.txt

 COMP 3641 - Java Web Application Development Assignment 1

+By:  Scott Robarts, A00222500

 README
 **********************************************

-Application is run from the home.html page - but is designed to run if user simply navigates to directory.
+IMPORTANT:  Application is run from the home.html file

+ALSO:  Simply going to directory will launch home.html automatically

 Some messaging is configured in the web.xml file for easy changes